ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

 }
 ```

-Run `dotnet build` to ensure the plugin project is buildable at this point.
+Run `dotnet build` to ensure the plug-in project is buildable at this point.

 ## Optional: Delete the Class1.cs file

 When the library was created, .NET put an initial Class1.cs file into the project directory.
 This file is unneeded and can be deleted if you wish.

-## Install the plugin assembly into InstrumentStudio
+## Install the Plug-In assembly into InstrumentStudio

 Copy the myplugin.dll from the built assembly directory (bin\Debug\net6.0-windows) to the Addons folder of InstrumentStudio
 (C:\Program Files\National Instruments\InstrumentStudio\Addons).
 It can be anywhere under this directory including a sub-folder.

-## Test the Plugin
+## Test the Plug-In

 Run InstrumentStudio.
 NOTE: Relaunch InstrumentStudio if it is already running to detect new plugins.
 From the lobby screen in InstrumentStudio, click the 'Manual Layout' button.
-You will see the 'Edit Layout' dialog with your new plugin listed there:
+You will see the 'Edit Layout' dialog with your new plug-in listed there:

 ![Edit Layout Dialog](images/MyPluginEditLayout.png)

-Create a large panel for the plugin and click OK.
-You will see a soft front panel with your plugin UI in it
+Create a large panel for the plug-in and click OK.
+You will see a soft front panel with your plug-in UI in it
 similar to this:

 ![Large Panel](images/MyPluginLargePanel.png)